jump to navigation

 In conversations with people over the years, I have been asked, in a myriad of ways, if I think that polyamory is better than monoamory.
 Do I think that being polyamorous is better (necessarily or generally) than monoamory?

-I’ve dealt with the question before (As has Wes), but I want to take a different approach–a different perspective–on the question today.
+I’ve dealt with the question before, but I want to take a different approach–a different perspective–on the question today.
 I don’t think that polyamory, per se, is better.
 I do think many of the skills and lessons that being polyamorous has taught me are superior, but those same lessons could, potentially, be learned while being monoamorous.
 What I have come to see as superior is not the ends–not how many romantic, sexual, etc partners one has–but the process of how we get to those ends.

 Process over teleology, in short.
 Let me explain.